Meat producer JBS says expects most plants working Wednesday

 Meat producer JBS says expects most plants working WednesdayNew

-CANBERRA, Australia (AP) — A ransomware attack on the world’s largest meat processing company disrupted production around the world just weeks after a similar incident shut down a U.S. oil pipeline.
-Brazil’s JBS SA, however, said late Tuesday that it had made “significant progress” in dealing with the cyberattack and expects the “vast majority” of its plants to be operating on Wednesday.
-JBS is the second-largest producer of beef, pork and chicken in the U.S. An expert says that if it were to shut down for even one day, the U.S. would lose almost a quarter of its beef-processing capacity.
+CANBERRA, Australia (AP) — The world’s largest meat processing company is getting back to work after production around the world was disrupted by a cyberattack just weeks after a similar incident shut down a U.S. oil pipeline.
+Brazil’s JBS SA said late Tuesday that it had made “significant progress” in dealing with the cyberattack and expected the “vast majority” of its plants to be operating on Wednesday.
+Australia’s agriculture minister said JBS plants in that country resumed limited operations on Wednesday and more facilities were expected to resume production on Thursday.
+JBS is the second-largest producer of beef, pork and chicken in the U.S.